Cwagne17/homelab/docs/cloudflare/access-policies.md

 **Requirements:**

-- ✅ Identity verification (email/IdP)
+- ✅ Identity verification (email)
-- ✅ Device enrolled in your organization
-- ✅ WARP client active at request time
+- ✅ Login via GitHub (or other configured IdP)
-- ✅ Optional: Country restriction, OS verification
+- ✅ Optional: Country restriction, IP range restriction

-**Result:** Even if someone steals the URL, they need your identity, an enrolled device, and WARP active.
+**Result:** Even if someone steals the URL, they need your email and GitHub login access.

 ### Tier 2: Strong But Usable (Phones, Tablets)